USF-HII/usf-hii.github.io/pages/hii-hpc/slurm.md

    Show running as well as recently completed or failed jobs.

 On `hii.rc.usf.edu`, you can view documentation using the `man` command, e.g. `man sbatch`.

+#### Partitions

+Compute nodes in the cluster are grouped into Slurm Partitions which provide the following classes of service:

+- `hii02` - Partition for production batch jobs (partition contains the majority of the compute nodes).
+- `hii-test` - Development partition for testing batch jobs.
+- `hii-interactive` - Nodes in partition reserved for [Interactive Shell](hii-hpc/interactive.html) real-time feedback.

+*Use the option `--partition=<partition>` or `-p <partition>` for slurm commands such as `sinfo`, `srun`, `sbatch`, `squeue` to indicate the partition to use.*

+Note: You will have access to the same [GPFS Filesystems](fileystems.html) regardless of the partition you choose.

 #### HII Walkthroughs